 What is a ‘naturally occurring chemical’?

-It is defined as an unprocessed chemical occurring in a natural environment or
+- an unprocessed chemical occurring in a natural environment, or

 - a chemical occurring in a natural environment, being a substance that is extracted by; manual, mechanical, or gravitation means, or dissolution in water, or flotation, or a process of heating for the sole purpose of removing uncombined water, without a chemical change in the substance.

 Many products contain chemicals derived from natural sources such as plants and minerals.
 These cosmetics are often marketed as ‘natural’, ‘organic’ or ‘pure’.
 Not all chemicals from natural sources meet the definition of a ‘naturally-occurring chemical’ in the Industrial Chemicals (Notification and Assessment) Act 1989 (ICNA Act).

 In recognition that many consumers want to know what is in the products they use, the fragrance industry has published the list of over 3000 fragrance ingredients from which fragrances are formulated, and which are used in consumer products worldwide.
 All ingredients on this list have passed the International Fragrance Association (IFRA) safety standards and are used in consumer goods worldwide.

 This initiative provides consumer information whilst protecting proprietary details of specific fragrance formulae, which take considerable time and financial investment to develop.